CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 A quick aside - until writing this blog, I never really got the concept of a virtual machine.

+[Well, it turns out LLVM bitcode is just machine code for a virtual machine.
+There isn't an Actually Existing computer architecture that'll run that bitcode instruction set, but LLVM pretends there is in order to standardise its optimisations.]

 With this understanding, we can broaden our earlier definition of an **object file** to include any file that contains machine code, virtual or native. `.bc` files are the virtual versions of `.o`s, much like `.ll`s read as quote-unquote *virtual* assembly.
-When compiling with `clang -S` or `clang -c", adding an extra `-emit-llvm` <a href="https://clang.llvm.org/docs/ClangCommandLineReference.html#id3"><strong>flag</strong></a> will indeed return the IR analogue of an assembler or object file, respectively.
+When compiling with `clang -S` or `clang -c", adding an extra `-emit-llvm` <a href="https://clang.llvm.org/docs/ClangCommandLineReference.html#id3"><strong>flag</strong></a> will indeed return the IR analogue of the desired assembler or object file, respectively.

-When running Clang with its (clang command line reference) `-S` or `-c` flags, adding an extra `-emit-llvm` to the command line will return the

-Indeed, whereas `clang foobar.cpp -`

- As such, it makes sense that when compiling with an `-emit-llvm` flag, `-c` and `-S` return us LLVM IR in binary and textual forms, respectively.

-[...]

-Well, it turns out LLVM bitcode is just machine code for a virtual machine.
-There isn't an Actually Existing computer architecture that'll run that bitcode instruction set, but LLVM pretends there is in order to standardise its optimisations.

 Now, this isn't going to be the <a href="https://mcyoung.xyz/2023/08/01/llvm-ir/"><strong>gentlest</strong></a> introduction out there, but we can start out nice and slow.
 Let's translate a trivial C++ function to IR:
 ```c++